Dutch Caribbean Police Force: Management

-The Director General of Police at the Ministry of Security and Justice has a mandate to fulfill certain administrative tasks such as appointment, promotion, suspension and dismissal of police officers.
+The Director General of Police at the Ministry of Justice and Security has a mandate to fulfill certain administrative tasks such as appointment, promotion, suspension, and dismissal of police officers.

 Organization

-Most of the employees works on Bonaire.
+Most of the employees work on Bonaire.
 These are distributed between headquarters in Kralendijk and the stations in Ambonia and in Rincon.

 On St. Eustatius there is one police station in Oranjestad and on Saba there is one police station in The Bottom and one in Windwardside.
 The force is organized into four divisions: